inedumozey/filter/README.md

-# filter.js
+# fine-filter.js

-filter.js filters array of object with few lines of codes.
-It is scalable, light weight and simple to use with both simple and complex array of object of any size
+fine-filter.js filters array of objects with few lines of codes.
+It is scalable, light weight and simple to use with both simple and complex array of objects of any size

 ## Description
-filter.js is a light weight, plain javascript package that can be used to filter large array of object.
+filter.js is a light weight, plain javascript package that can be used to filter large array of objects.
 Can be used for simple array of objects as well as complex ones

 ## Installation